4.2.6.3 Configure certificate templates

 id: 'certificates.birth.certificate',

-defaultMessage: 'Birth Certificate',
+defaultMessage: 'Birth Certificate copy',

 description: 'The label for a birth certificate'